nayak-rakesh/go-tutorial/1-variable_&_datatypes/3_variables_&_contants.md

     fmt.Println(globalVarInt, globalVarBool, localVarString, localVarFloat, localVarInt) }
 ```
-**Output:**
+**output:**
 `5 true hello 789.47 10`
-If you are assiging value at the time of declaring the variable you can omit the type and go compiler would automatically assign the type to the variable.`localVarInt := 10` *is called as short declaration and this syntax is not acceptable declaring global variables.*
+If you are assiging value at the time of declaring the variable you can omit the type and go compiler would automatically assign the type to the variable.`localVarInt := 10` *is called short declaration and this syntax is not acceptable declaring global variables.*
 ##### Block declaration
 We can declare variables in a single block
 ```go